NJUNLP/Knowledge-Free-Reasoning/README.md

 bash predict_main.sh
 ```

-After finishing the model prediction, you will get the prediction results int the `eval/outputs` directory.
+After finishing the model prediction, you will get the prediction results in the `eval/outputs` directory.
 Then, you can use the notebook `eval_analysis.ipynb` to reproduce the pictures described in our paper.

 ## Interpretability